 Mohammed Y. Al Qahtani was appointed senior vice president of Downstream, effective September 13, 2020.
 He assumed the role from his prior position of senior vice president of Upstream, where he had served since January 2016.

-Mohammed is Chairman of the Saudi Aramco Jubail Refinery Company (SASREF), the Dhahran Techno Valley Company Advisory Committee (DTVC) and the King Salman Energy City Development Company (SPARK).
-He is a Co-Lead Chairman of both the Saudi Aramco-King Abdullah University of Science & Technology (KAUST) Partnership Committee and the King Fahd University of Petroleum & Minerals (KFUPM) Oversight Board.
+Mr. Al Qahtani is chairman of the Saudi Aramco Jubail Refinery Company, the Aramco Trading Company, the Dhahran Techno Valley Company Advisory Committee, and the King Salman Energy City Development Company.
+He is also a Board member of the Saudi Arabian Mining Company.

 Mohammed is also the co-lead chairman of the Saudi Aramco-King Abdullah University of Science & Technology Partnership Committee and the King Fahd University of Petroleum & Minerals Oversight Board.
 In addition, he is a member of the Board of Advisors for the Bilateral U.S.-Arab Chamber of Commerce.
 Other Boards on which he has served include the Saudi Council of Engineers, the Arabian Geophysical & Surveying Company Ltd., and the International Society of Petroleum Engineers.